openconfig/reference/rpc/gnmi/gnmi-path-conventions.md

     prefix: []string{“a”}
     path: []string{“b”,"c"}
   ```
-  results in the path `/a/b/c` in the human readable form.
+  results in the path `/a/b/c` in human readable form.

 *   subscription and data retrieval paths (Subscribe and Get RPCs) are
     recursive, i.e., select the specified element and all of its descendents